paulfioravanti/steno-dictionaries/dictionaries/README.md

     new outline make "intuitive sense" for a Plover user: the outline is phonetic and/or the outline _generally_ follows Plover's rules.

-- **Numbers**: containing number-specific entries that _do not_ currently have a named entry in the main Plover dictionary.

 - **Override**: containing dictionaries with outlines where I think an existing Plover outline would be better mapped to another word or phrase.
 Since I cannot put comments in [JSON][], I have attempted to document my